Frank Nelson Cole

 Frank Nelson Cole (September 20, 1861 – May 26, 1926) was an American mathematician.
+He is most famous for discovering the factors of the Mersenne number 267 − 1.

 Life and works

 Cole was born in Ashland, Massachusetts.
 When he was very young, the family moved to Marlborough, Massachusetts where he attended school and graduated from Marlborough High School.
 He was then educated at Harvard, where he lectured on mathematics from 1885 to 1887.